Skip to content

 FieldTypeRequiredDescription

-scopestringNoRule scope; one of turn-override, session-runtime, project, user; defaults to user
+scopestringNoRule scope: turn-override, session-runtime, project, user; defaults to user

 toml